CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 On this screen, the user can load a deal, execute a single rule and withdraw any available ETH from the Escrow.

-To load a deal, the user has enter its id (shown during the deal creation) and click on the search button:
+To load a deal, the user has to enter its id (shown during the deal creation) and click on the search button:

 ![image](https://user-images.githubusercontent.com/34804976/147753721-ce9f6823-683e-46a3-bcaa-1c0f222c648a.png)